iamamash/fastapi-celery/README.md

 1. **Overly Permissive AWS IAM Access:**
    Granted AWS IAM Administrator Access for expedited project delivery.
 However, in a production environment, this practice poses security risks and is not recommended due to its extensive permissions.
-Certainly, based on the information provided, here are a couple of concise cons:

 2. **Limited Branching Strategy:**
    While implementing a separate development branch (`dev`) is commendable, adopting a more comprehensive branching strategy, such as feature branches or release branches, could enhance collaboration and version control in larger-scale projects.